automuteus/automuteus/README.md

 plain-text line per check naming any that failed.
 It also fails until startup completes and from the moment the process receives SIGTERM.

+On SIGTERM the process drains before closing: it stops accepting interactions and voice events (a twin process identifying with the same shard IDs handles them instead), releases its per-game consumer leases so a standby subscriber takes over the queue at once, announces its running games so twins subscribe to any they had not seen, waits up to ten seconds for handlers already in flight, then closes its sessions.
+Every process serving a game's guild subscribes to it (games are announced when created and rediscovered every minute), but only the lease holder applies its events, one burst at a time, so events are consumed in order; a holder that dies without releasing is replaced when the ten-second lease lapses.
+The lease orders consumption, not Discord: a mute request the previous holder already issued can still complete after the new holder's, which is what the desired-state reconcile in `VOICE_DESIRED_STATE_PLAN.md` is for.
+A user's command rate limit is reserved when a command is admitted and lifted again if the response never reaches Discord, so a command dropped by a restart can be retried without a spam warning.

+Subscribers retry failed game-state reads without consuming queued events or treating the game as deleted.
+Inactivity timers check for queued events and recent shared activity under the consumer lease before ending a game.
+Failed checks or missing activity data leave the subscription open for another check.

 `/live` always answers `200` unless `LIVENESS_GRACE` is set to a duration (for example `10m`), in which case it fails once `/ready` has been failing continuously for that long, so the orchestrator restarts a process whose shards have stopped reconnecting.
 Keep the